Self-employment offers a lot of freedom and flexibility. But it can also pose some unique…

 California refinance loans usually come with closing costs, just like their purchase-related counterparts.
 Basically, any time you purchase or refinance a home using a mortgage loan, you’re going to encounter certain charges and fees.

-There’s also some paperwork that needs to be signed when refinancing a home in California (though not as much as you encountered when buying).
+There’s also some paperwork that needs to be signed when refinancing a home in California (though not as much as when you first bought your home).
 There’s no property transfer taking place, so there’s less paperwork with a refi compared to a purchase.
-But you will have some documents to sign during the refinancing process.
+But you will have to sign some documents to close the deal.

 Once you sign all the paperwork and pay your closing costs, you have successfully refinanced your home!

 Have questions?
-Bridgepoint Funding has been meeting the mortgage needs of California homeowners for nearly 20 years.
-We can answer any questions you have about refinancing a mortgage loan in California.
-We can also help you determine if a refi makes sense in your particular situation.
-Please contact our staff to get started!
+Bridgepoint Funding has been serving the mortgage needs of California homeowners for nearly 20 years.
+We can answer any questions you have about refinancing a home loan in the Golden State.